 Let Your Towels Climb Onto a Storage Ladder

-The interior designer Farima Alavi at HGTV recommends a freestanding storage ladder.
+The interior designer, Farima Alavi at HGTV, recommends a freestanding storage ladder.
 These shelving units are narrow enough to squeeze into most small spaces.
-The bottom shelves are deeper than the shelves further up the ladder, creating a perfect space for extra towels on the bottom, cleaning supplies that you don’t want the kids reaching up top, and everything else in between.
+The bottom shelves are deeper than the shelves further up the ladder, creating a perfect space for extra towels on the bottom, cleaning supplies you don’t want the kids reaching up top, and everything else in between.

 Alavi also points out that because storage ladders are freestanding, they’re great for people who make a lot of design tweaks to their bathrooms.
-If you find another storage solution, you can always use this attractive shelving unit somewhere else in the house.
+If you find another storage solution, you can always use this attractive shelving unit elsewhere.

 Get a Mobile Pedestal Sink Organizer

-Depending on your bathroom style, you could use this organizer as hidden storage under a sink skirt, or you could pick an organizer large enough to use its top rail as a towel rack.
+Depending on your bathroom style, you could use this organizer as hidden storage under a sink skirt or pick an organizer large enough to use its top rail as a towel rack.

 Stackable Wicker Baskets Make an Attractive Solution

 You can get round or rectangular wicker baskets with closing lids in a variety of shapes and sizes to create an attractive and space-efficient storage solution.
 Even if you have a small alcove for your sink and vanity mirror, you shouldn’t have any trouble finding wicker baskets that you can stack on one or both sides of your pedestal sink.
-Just take a few quick measurements around your sink before you purchase the baskets to make sure that they’ll fit.
+Just take a few quick measurements around your sink before purchasing the baskets to ensure they’ll fit.

-If you’re remodeling your bathroom and want to create more space, you have a lot of options, too.
-An in-wall medicine cabinet behind your vanity mirror can give you the space you need to keep medications and other private or potentially toxic items out of reach of children and out of sight of guests.
+If you’re remodeling your bathroom and want to create more space, you have many options.
+An in-wall medicine cabinet behind your vanity mirror can give you the space to keep medications and other private or potentially toxic items out of reach of children and out of sight of guests.

 There are all kinds of storage solutions for bathrooms with pedestal sinks instead of counters with cabinets and drawers.
-With a little bit of creativity and these tips, you should be able to find the perfect solution for your bathroom.
+With some creativity and these tips, you should be able to find the perfect solution for your bathroom.